Burn Awareness Week kicks off the Sunday of the first full week of February.

 Some quick tips:

-Learn more with this checklist for avoiding burns (PDF).
+Learn more with this checklist for avoiding burns.

-If you live with or care for older adults, this list offers more tips to help keep them safe.
-For example:
+If you live with or care for older adults, this publication offers tips to help keep them safe.

 Homes with children should also take extra precautions, including these: